Coleophora linosyridella

 Coleophora linosyridella is a moth of the family Coleophoridae.
 It is found from Germany to the Pyrenees and Italy and from Great Britain to Romania.

 The wingspan is 11.5-13.5 mm.
 Adults are on wing from late June to August in one generation per year.

 The larvae feed on Aster linosyris, Aster sedifolius and Aster tripolium.
-They create a tubular silken case of up to 8 mm long.
-Behind the mouth, the case is sharply bent resulting in a mouth angle of 0°.
 Mining occurs up to April.